top of page

 By the time I reached secondary school, many of us could identify native plants and trees, track down sticklebacks, and understand local habitats, from Saxon villages to Bronze Age Landscapes.
 We could even draw detailed maps of our area.
 These were the kind of instinctive, hands-on experiences that seem sadly absent in modern classrooms - experiences that helped shape a lifelong appreciation of the natural world.

-As a child I was drawn to wildlife documentaries, one early favourite was "Before the Ark", which aired around 6 a.m.—just after the Open University programmes, I was about seven.
+As a child I was drawn to natural history documentaries, one early favourite was "Before the Ark", which aired around 6 a.m. just after the Open University programmes, I would have been about about seven years old.

 This background inspired me to start photography—to create a record of what’s there.
 From that point, it wasn’t a big leap to start seeing things more artistically.
 I began to see people and subjects differently, focusing on balance, light, background, and atmosphere - more than just their everyday appearances.